YasmineBB/The-True-Crime-Quiz/README.md

 - Code for how to create a pop-up modal was taken from the [Create a Modal (Popup) with HTML/CSS and JavaScript](https://www.youtube.com/watch?v=XH5OW46yO8I) YouTube video from Florin Pop.

 ### Technologies Used
-- [Github](www.github.com) was used to create the repository and deploy the site.
+- [GitHub](www.github.com) was used to create the repository and deploy the site.
-- [VSCode](https://code.visualstudio.com/) and [Gitpod](https://www.gitpod.io/) were used to practice, build and develop code.
+- [VS Code](https://code.visualstudio.com/) and [Gitpod](https://www.gitpod.io/) were used to practice, build and develop code.
 - The fonts used on the site were taken from [Google Fonts](https://fonts.google.com/).
 - The colour scheme was generated using [Coolors](https://coolors.co/).
 - The Favicon created for the site was made on [Favicon](https://favicon.io/).